1. They’re built to please everyone, and that is the problem

 • Do they buy quickly on mobile while commuting?

-A good Shopify designer studies your business, market and analytics to map out a user journey that fits your funnel, not someone else’s.
+A good Shopify Expert studies your business, market and analytics to map out a user journey that fits your funnel, not someone else’s.

 This is tackled with the UX review I undertake before every project